nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-07/README.md

 npm install -g nodemon
 ```

 The package `nodemon` will restart our server automatically anytime we make changes to it!
 We want to install it **globally** because it's not really essential for our application to run, it's just a tool we're using as developers to make our lives easier.
-In order to use `nodemon` after installing, we should now launch our application using `nodemon --exec` as a prefix:
+In order to use `nodemon` after installing, we should now launch our application using `nodemon` as a prefix:

 ```
-nodemon --exec npm start
+nodemon index.js
 ```

 or

 ```
-nodemon --exec node index.js
+nodemon start
 ```

+> NOTE: Don't put `nodemon` in your `start` script within `package.json`

 Once your application is running again, try to add another route via our server: